qmk/qmk_xap/README.md

 # QMK XAP Client

-This repository contains the an experimental Client for the QMK Firmware [XAP protocol](https://github.com/qmk/qmk_firmware/pull/13733).
+This repository contains the (experimental) [QMK XAP](https://github.com/qmk/qmk_firmware/pull/13733) protocol client.
 It is build using the following base technologies:

 -   [Tauri](https://tauri.app/) as it's runtime
 -   [Vue.js](https://vuejs.org/) as the frontend framework